 Revenue from donations and fund-raising is recognized as income in the period designated by the donor or, if no designation is made, when received.
-Due to the Covid-19 pandemic, no gala fundraising event was held during the years ended March 31, 2021 nor 2022.
+Due to the Covid-19 pandemic, no gala fundraising event was held during the year ended March 31, 2022.